Partners in Caring

-CLEAR is an evidence-based, health promotion intervention for males and females ages 16 and older living with HIV.
-CLEAR is a client-centered program delivered one-on-one using cognitive-behavioral techniques to change behavior.
+CLEAR is an evidence-based health promotion intervention for males and females ages 16 and older living with HIV.
+CLEAR is a client-centered program that's delivered one-on-one using cognitive-behavioral techniques to change behavior.
 CLEAR is a FREE, short-term counseling program that promotes healthy living.
 Sessions last 45 minutes to an hour, one a week for five weeks.
 We also provide Walmart gift cards upon completion of the program.

-CLEAR is not a substitute for other behavioral health, mental health, or substance use programs, but works very well alongside them, as we talk more specifically about living with HIV while working to improve participants’ lives.
-Participants say they enjoy meeting with a counselor individually to talk about what’s on their mind, setting goals and having their counselor check on their progress, discussing their thoughts and feelings in a confidential space, and practicing effective relaxation techniques and communication skills.
+CLEAR is not a substitute for other behavioral health, mental health, or substance use programs but works very well alongside them, as we talk more specifically about living with HIV while working to improve participants’ lives.
+Participants say they enjoy meeting with a counselor individually to talk about what’s on their minds, setting goals and having their counselor check on their progress, discussing their thoughts and feelings in a confidential space, and practicing effective relaxation techniques and communication skills.

-If you have questions or need more information regarding the CLEAR Intervention in Wilmington and the surrounding areas, please call Christine Lloyd at 910-662-9354.
+If you have questions or need more information regarding the CLEAR intervention in Wilmington and the surrounding areas, please call Christine Lloyd at 910-662-9354.

 Ryan White Part B